Union Theological Seminary: 20th century to present

 Reinhold Niebuhr and Paul Tillich made UTS the center of both liberal and neo-orthodox Protestantism in the inter-war period.
 Niebuhr joined UTS in 1929 and Tillich in 1933.
 Prominent public intellectual Cornel West commenced a promising academic career at UTS in 1977.
 As liberalism lost ground to conservatism after the 1960s (while neo-orthodoxy dissipated) and thus declined in prestige, UTS ran into financial difficulties and shrank significantly because of a reduced student base.

 Eventually, the school agreed to lease some of its buildings to Columbia University and to transfer ownership of and responsibility for the Burke Library to Columbia.
 These agreements helped stabilize the school's finances, which had been hobbled by increasing library costs and the need for substantial campus repairs.

 On July 1, 2008, feminist theologian Serene Jones became UTS's first female president in its 172-year history, succeeding Joseph C. Hough Jr.

 On June 10, 2014, Jones announced that UTS would be joining the movement to divest from the fossil fuels industry in protest at the damage the industry is causing to the environment.
 UTS's $108 million endowment will no longer include any fossil fuel investments.
 On May 9, 2024, UTS's Board of Trustees voted to endorse divestment from "companies profiting from the war in Palestine" and announced that they will be joining the Interfaith Center on Corporate Responsibility.

+Claremont Hall (left) was built on the UTS block in the early 2020s.

 Classroom and faculty space was added to UTS in the early 2020s as part of the construction of Claremont Hall, a 41-story residential condominium at 100 Claremont Avenue.
 UTS owns 27 of the apartments in Claremont Hall.

 Although administratively independent from Columbia, UTS is affiliated through representation by one voting faculty member and one non-voting student observer in the Columbia University Senate.

+On July 1, 2026, Lisa L. Thompson became Union's 17th president.